Roche's Alzheimer's drug fails to meet goal in long awaited trial | Health

 Most of the 55 million people suffering from dementia worldwide are likely to be affected by Alzheimer's disease, according to the World Health Organization.
 In 2030, dementia is expected to affect 78 million.
 Alzheimer's is difficult to diagnose, especially during its early stages.

-Eli Lilly is also working on an amyloid-targeting antibody drug, donanemab, with results of a key late-stage trial expected by mid-2023.
+Data from a key late-stage trial of Eli Lilly's amyloid-targeting antibody drug, donanemab, is expected by mid-2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)